legraphista/stresser/readme.md

 ## License

-`stresser` plugin reporter is offered under MIT license.
+`stresser` is offered under MIT license.
 Please refer to [this page](https://github.com/legraphista/stresser/blob/master/LICENSE) for more info.